Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Call or email Julia Lester at 706-613-3801 or email@example.com for Showmobile information, availability, and rental rates.

-Should the fireworks display have to be cancelled, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter.
+In the event that inclement weather causes a fireworks cancellation, information will be posted on the Athens-Clarke County Leisure Services Department's Facebook page and Twitter.

 Forms of payment include debit card, American Express, Discover Card, MasterCard, MasterCard gift card, Visa Card, and Visa gift card.